×

 This article shows that prevention is better than cure when it comes to damp and mould.

-One of the ways you can prevent it in your property is to use software like EVO to plan and carry out regular inspections and maintenance.
+One of the ways you can prevent it in your rented property is to use software like EVO to plan and carry out regular inspections and maintenance.

 By transforming how maintenance, management, and repairs are delivered, EVO connects owners, residents, tradespeople, and property managers together to reduce costs and ensure transparency.